nitkannen/CABACE-AAAI-22/README.md

 * CharacterTransformBert - 1
 (More models to be added)

-To run the code on English Legal dataset using simple BERT for Sequence labelling(model_id = 0) use the command:
+To run the code on English Legal dataset using simple BERT for Sequence labelling(model_id = 0) use:

 ```
 python main.py --src_folder data/